 According to some pet parents and many experienced veterinarians, electric fence systems are not as effective in real-world scenarios as they are in theory.
 Besides electromechanical issues that can render the system ineffective, certain dog breeds don’t respond to invisible fences as expected.

-Some dogs are blessed or hindered with insatiable curiosity and a need to run free to investigate whatever catches their interest.
-Dog breeds such as Siberian huskies, greyhounds and Old English sheepdogs have been known to take the shock and run through electric fencing systems to pursue the objects of their curiosity.
+Some dogs are blessed (or hindered) with an insatiable curiosity and will instinctively chase whatever catches their interest.
+Dog breeds such as Siberian huskies, greyhounds and Old English sheepdogs have been known to take the shock and run through electric fencing systems to pursue objects of curiosity.
 At least one pet parent of a husky noted that she stopped using the shock collar on her dog because she couldn’t stand hearing the dog scream every time he leapt through the electric fence.

 Dogs that are smart enough to understand the concept of the invisible fence but decide to defy the system anyway are less likely to return home on their own.
-The shock hurts them, and they sometimes stay away from home rather than experiencing another shock to return to their home turf.
+To avoid more painful shocks, they sometimes stay away from home rather than endure another shock by returning.

 # 2 Causes Physical and Emotional Trauma in Many Dogs

-Dogs and other animals are made up of sensitive nerves just like us humans.
-Inflicting a shock when they cross an invisible line on the lawn is physically painful to them.
+Dogs have sensitive nerves just like us humans.
+Experiencing a shock when they cross an invisible line on the lawn is physically painful to them.
 Depending on the type of invisible fence system and the chosen settings of the shock collar, the dog can experience varying levels of pain.
-Pet parents who use this form of deterrent have to decide whether they will use a lower shock setting that may be ineffective or a higher one that causes real pain.
+Pet parents who use this form of deterrent have to decide whether they will use a lower shock setting that may be ineffective or a higher one that will cause substantial real pain.

 In our society, pets are vulnerable to all types of abuse depending on the temperament or ignorance of their owners.
 Pet parents who are conscious and compassionate usually hesitate to shock their dogs.
 Many equate it to tasering their own children.
-After the pain subsides, the psychological scars remain.
-Without extensive training, the dog will likely not understand why it’s being punished for playing outside.
+After the pain subsides, psychological scars remain.
+Without extensive training, dogs are unlikely to understand why they're being punished for playing outside.

-# 3 Fear of Electric Fence Can Interfere With Potty Training
+# 3 Fear of Electric Fences Can Interfere with Potty Training

 The use of invisible fences and shock collars can make some dogs fearful.
-Some people may call these dogs slow learners.
-Without proper training, they never really figure out when they’ve crossed the invisible line, and they are subject to shocks whenever they go outside.
+Some dogs learn more slowly and without proper training, they may never really figure out that they're subject to shocks if they decide to cross the invisible line.
 As a result, many develop a fear of going into their own yards.
-In at least one instance, a dog was so fearful of going outside that it began to urinate indoors.
-Unless you are prepared to equip your home with an indoor dog potty, it’s probably best to forego the electric fence system.
+In at least one instance, a dog was so fearful of going outside that they began to urinate indoors.
+Unless you're prepared to equip your home with an indoor dog potty, electric fences may cause more trouble than they're worth.